 Each Fund is a diversified fund, which means it is subject to the diversification requirements under the Investment Company Act of 1940, as amended (the "1940 Act").
-Under the 1940 Act, a diversified fund may not, with respect to 75% of its total assets, invest more than 5% of its total assets in the securities of one issuer (and in not more than 10% of the outstanding voting securities of an issuer), excluding cash, Government securities, and securities of other investment companies.
+Under the 1940 Act, a diversified fund may not, with respect to 75% of its total assets, invest more than 5% of its total assets in the securities of one issuer (and in not more than 10% of the outstanding voting securities of an issuer), excluding cash, government securities, and securities of other investment companies.

-Each of the North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund currently offer three classes of shares: Class A, Class C and Class I. The North Square Spectrum Alpha Fund, North Square Dynamic Small Cap Fund, North Square Multi Strategy Fund, and North Square Advisory Research Small Cap Growth Fund currently offer two classes of shares: Class A and Class I. The North Square Preferred and Income Securities Fund offer one class of shares: Class I. Other classes may be established from time to time in accordance with the provisions of the Trust's Agreement and Declaration of Trust (the "Declaration of Trust").
+Each of the North Square Tactical Growth Fund and North Square Tactical Defensive Fund currently offers three classes of shares: Class A, Class C and Class I. The North Square Spectrum Alpha Fund, North Square Dynamic Small Cap Fund, and North Square Multi Strategy Fund currently offer two classes of shares: Class A and Class I. The North Square Preferred and Income Securities Fund offers one class of shares: Class I. Other classes may be established from time to time in accordance with the provisions of the Trust's Agreement and Declaration of Trust (the "Declaration of Trust").
 Each class of shares of a Fund generally is identical in all respects except that each class of shares is subject to its own distribution expenses and minimum investments.
 Each class of shares also has exclusive voting rights with respect to its distribution fees.